Banner Image

 Christmas is also celebrated in Japan, although the percentage of Japanese Christian among the total population is only around 1% as most Japanese are Shintoists and Buddhists.
 In Japan, however, it is not a decidedly religious festival, but a seasonal occasion during many shops are adorned with Santa Claus imagery as well as Christmas trees and stars.

-For all non-Christian Japanese, Christmas Eve does not bear importance in the sense that was the birth of Jesus.
+For all non-Christian Japanese, Christmas Eve does not bear importance as the "birth of Jesus Christ".
 Therefore, December 25th is not a holiday either but completely different traditions have developed instead.

 Here is one example, the Japanese associate Christmas with things like a romantic dinner at Kentucky Fried Chicken (KFC).

-Many families, but also couples, flock to the KFC branches during this time to order out, recently lots of Christmas-themed meals with sparkling wine and chocolate tarts.
+Many families, but also couples, flock to the KFC branches during this time. (there are lots of Christmas-themed meals with sparkling wine and chocolate tarts)

-In Japan, Kentucky Fried Chicken has about 1/3 of its annual sales around Christmas Eve.
+As a result, Kentucky Fried Chicken has about 1/3 of its annual sales around Christmas Eve in Japan.

 To this day, in Winter there is a lot of TV advertising for KFC with a Christmas theme.